aderant-handshake/HSFramework-Public/README.md

 * A horizontal list using the class **hs-action-tiles-group**
 * A box of smaller action "buttons" in the class **hs-action-tiles-center**

-Here is a group of action buttons, arranged in an action center
+> Sample: an action center

 ![abtn](https://raw.githubusercontent.com/smchargue/HSFramework/main/src/images/action-center.jpg)

 ### HTML Markup